a8m/djson/README.md

 - https://github.com/mreiferson/go-ujson
 - https://github.com/ugorji/go/codec

-#### small payload benchmark
+#### small payload
+Each library in the test gets a small payload to process that weighs 134 bytes.
-This small payload weighs 134 bytes, you can see it [here](https://github.com/a8m/djson/blob/master/benchmark/benchmark_fixture.go#L3), and the benchmark screenshot is [here](https://github.com/a8m/djson/blob/master/assets/bench_small.png)
+You can see the payload [here](https://github.com/a8m/djson/blob/master/benchmark/benchmark_fixture.go#L3), and the test screenshot [here](https://github.com/a8m/djson/blob/master/assets/bench_small.png).

 | __Library__                 | __Time/op__   | __B/op__ | __allocs/op__ |
 |-----------------------------|-------------- |----------|---------------|